 Back to the car example, if a victim was killed by a negligent driver, the victim’s family has right to compensation in the forms of the victim’s loss of current and future earnings and bereavement fees, money that will try to make victim’s death less hard on his or her family who may be too distraught to immediately carry-on to normal life.
 Bereavement compensation is meant to aid ‘pain and suffering’, mental confusion, and loss of companionship or consortium.

 How Wrongful Death Suits Prevent Future Deaths & Time Limit For Filing

 Even if those affected by the death of the victim may feel that going after an offender for financial compensation may seem unnecessary, the action is less about the extrinsic awards and more about making a symbolic contribution to the end of wrongful death on the victims’ behalf.
 While the end goal may not be realistic, an active contribution makes a huge effect in the saving of future lives.

 Sometimes too, first-time wrongful-death offenders, if not prosecuted, may keep their ways and continue to put others at risk.
 For instance, a drunk driver who is found innocent of his crime for one odd reason or another may continue to drive recklessly and put others in danger.
 Your case’s success could prevent another victim’s death and the anguish that a victim’s family and loved ones feel, which you may also share.

 In terms of the time limit, the most amount of time that one can wait before filing is two years after the fatal occurrence.
 Even though this is the general rule, every state has its own ‘statute of limitations’.
-If you would like to find out if you can pursue a wrongful death claim against a negligent party, call (800) 838-6644 today to obtain a free confidential consultation from one of our experienced attorneys.
+If you would like to find out if you can sue, call (800) 838-6644 today to obtain a free confidential consultation from one of our experienced attorneys.